agb32/cosmadoc/docs/source/queue.md

 Higher priority jobs will run first, though lower priority jobs with shorter runtimes may run as back-fill jobs, making use of available nodes before a larger job is due to start.
 Setting a run-time limit for your job may get it completed more quickly.
 See the [FAQ](faq) descriptions for how to make use of back-filling.

-The quarterly allocation can can be found out in the [COSMA usage pages](https://virgodb.cosma.dur.ac.uk/usage/login.php), you'll need your COSMA username, and password or token (generated using the cusagetoken command) to see these.
+The quarterly allocation can can be found out in the [COSMA usage pages](https://virgodb.cosma.dur.ac.uk/usage/login.php), you'll need your
+COSMA username and password to see these.
 However, COSMA5 is no longer listed here as no DiRAC allocations are awarded on it.

 Jobs within the same queue are scheduled using a fairshare arrangement so each user initially has the same priority.
 This is then weighted using a resources used formula.